mesolitica/malaya/docs/translator.rst

 We use a translator to translate from a validated English dataset to a Bahasa dataset.

-Everyone agree that Google Translate is the best online translator in this world, but the problem here, to subscribe the API from Google Cloud is really insane expensive.
+Everyone agrees that Google Translate is the best online translator in the world, but the problem here is that to subscribe to the translation API from Google Cloud is insanely expensive.

-Good thing about https://translate.google.com/, it open for public internet!
-So we just code a headless browser using Selenium with PhantomJS as the backbone, that’s all!
+Good thing about https://translate.google.com/, is that it is open to the public internet!
+So we just need to code a headless browser using Selenium with PhantomJS as the backbone, that’s all!

 You can check the source code here,